evyatarmeged/stacknotifier/README.md

 All tags provided should be present in order for a question to match, so chaining many tags will not yield many results.<br>
-Specifying `username` and `password` should ideally be done only once, and they should be loaded from the package's config.yaml with the `--config` flag onwards.<br> Stack Overflow Notifier will also try to re-use the previously obtained API token (up to 24h at the moment) for faster init time.
+Specifying `username` and `password` should ideally be done only once, and they should be loaded from the package's config.yaml with the `--config` flag onwards.<br>
+If `--config` is called without arguments, stacknotifier will try to save/load a config.yaml in the stacknotifier folder, else, it will look in the provided path.
+Stack Overflow Notifier will try to re-use the previously obtained API token (up to 24h at the moment) for faster init time.

 ##### Example
 ```